Laxer3a/CRound/README.md

   - Replacing name with other name / modify raw text is evil (ex : #define true false ) => #define #if etc... should be considered like a statement from the source language.
 - Inline assembler / ability to use assembler is a must.
 But what is the most convenient ?
 How to handle multiplatform as nicely as possible.
-- Strings ?
-Seen as array would be nice.
-C string compatibility would be nice but how to do it cleanly.
-String manipulation too painful in C/C++.
-C++ string class too complex to my taste.
 - Pointers, span and arrays.
   - Pointing to something and an array should be two different concepts.
 In one case you have only ONE item (like a reference), in the other case you delimit ranges and do some arithmetic,indexing on it.
 - C has just pointers.
 C++ has reference added.